 Education and My “Wandering Phase”

 After high school I attended The Institute of American Indian Art (I’m Muscogee Creek and Ponca).
 It was there that I started to experiment with different mediums…painting, sculpture, fiber arts and photography.
 It was at this time that I realized that I was multi-passionate.
-I love to draw, sew, and “fiddle” with just about any medium.
+I love to draw, sew, and “fiddle” with just about any medium that catches my eye.
 After I graduated from IAIA, I moved back to Oklahoma to attend The University Of Oklahoma for Art History.
 To my parents horror, during my last year of school, I decided that I was done with school and left.
-I moved to Santa Fe, NM with no job, no money, or any real plan for what I was going to do with myself.
-Once there I got sick, really sick.
+From there I moved to Santa Fe, NM.
+I didn’t have a job, money, or any real plan for what I was going to do with myself.
+Unfortunately, I got really sick soon after my moving there.
 A couple months later I had to find some way to make money.
-I looked in the paper and found a job ad for a little Christmas Shop that was near the plaza (Downtown area of Old Santa Fe).
-When I walked in I was mesmerized and I thought…”what is all this cool stuff!”
-For me, it was love at first sight and I started working before I was even hired!
+I looked in the paper and found a job ad for Susan’s Christmas Shop.
+It is a tiny, enchanted Christmas shop near the plaza in Santa Fe, NM.
+Upon walking in, I was mesmerized by the cacophony of color and sparkle.
+It reminded me of King Tutankhamon’s tomb.
+It was “love at first site.”
+I started working before I was even hired!
 I was employed there for 8 years.

 The Christmas Shop Era

-The time that I spent working in this little (it’s a tiny shop) Christmas shop taught me so much about the history of ornaments, and the industry.
+The time that I spent working at Susan’s Christmas shop taught me so much about the history of ornaments, and the industry itself.
 During my early years of my employment I fell in love with Victorian Holiday decorations…spun cotton ornaments in particular.
 When I started making my own, I developed a unique way of making them because there were no instructions available…all I had was old photos.
 Since this time, my cotton batting ornaments are what I’m best known for.

 I love to decorate, especially for the holidays.
 When I first started collecting I thought I would stop at one small Christmas tree…lol.
 Well, now I have enough “stuff” to cover many trees (all holidays) and pretty much any surface that the cats aren’t using.
-Every year I choose a theme and, select a group of decorations from my collection that I think will fit that theme.
+Every year I choose a theme.
 If you are interested in seeing what’s in my collection, hop on over to my YouTube Channel-Hummingbird Traveler Studio

 Etsy, Hummingbird Traveler Studio Blog

 I was one of the first artists to join Etsy.
 What I soon realized was that it was hard to make enough money for the amount of time that I had invested in making my creations.
-A couple years ago I got the idea that I should sell my tutorials to other crafters.
+About 4 years ago I got the idea that I should sell my tutorials to other crafters.
 I released a few of my tutorials on etsy and received a good response from thier release.
 It was then that I started thinking about creating my own blog or website.
 This is how Hummingbird Traveler Studio was born.
 Thank you so much for your interest in my blog!
-If you have any questions please ask.
-I hope you have an awesome day.